reg-viz/reg-suit/README.md

 - `--use-yarn` : By the default cli installs packages using `npm`.
 If you prefer yarn pkg, turn this option on.
 - `--use-yarn-ws` : If you use yarn workspace, turn this option on.
+- `--use-pnpm` : By the default cli installs packages using `pnpm`.
+If you prefer yarn pkg, turn this option on.

 ### `prepare` command